How to Take Control of your Family’s Finances in 2019

 January 19, 2019

-2019 is the year that you are going to finally take control of your family’s money instead of letting your money control you.
+2019 is the year that you are going to finally take control of your family finances instead of letting your money control you.
 You know it’s time to get more serious and make your way to financial freedom.

-Here a 6 things you need to do to make that happen.
+Here are 6 things you need to do to make that happen.

 You need to start tracking your family’s spending habits.
 Warning: It’s going to hurt at first.
 When you do the work and start seeing all the various things money is spent on, you start to realize why your savings account isn’t where you would like.
 Create an expense tracking spreadsheet, find an app or just write it all down.
-Learning where your money is going is one of the first steps to changing where it ends up.
+Learning where your family finances are going is one of the first steps to changing where it ends up.

 Start Using a Budget

 Keeping a budget is not the easiest thing in the world to do, but it doesn’t have to be stressful.
 The key is to find a budget type that works for you and then find a system that works for you.
 Whether you keep your budget in a spiral notebook or create an excel spreadsheet or are more tech-savvy and use computer software or a budgeting app, find what works for you and stick to it.
 We currently use what is called a zero-sum budget, as outlined in one of my favorite money books, “Zero Down Your Debt”.